Gerunds vs. Infinitives — Modern Suspense

 Her phone buzzed again.
 “Remember to confirm your identity within 10 minutes.”
 She tried to ignore it, but a new message appeared with her apartment number.
 Fear suggested doing something rash; caution urged her to wait.
 Mara decided to call the bank directly.

 The bank agent advised checking the last activity and refusing to share any codes.
-“We regret to inform you there are multiple attempts.”
+“We regret to inform you there have been multiple attempts.”
 While she was talking, the stairwell door creaked.
-The man stepped closer, pretending to scroll.
+The man stepped closer, pretending to scroll on his phone.

-Mara stopped answering the texts and moved toward the lobby guard.
-She went on explaining what happened while the guard went on to call building security.
-The “alert” turned out to be a phishing script pinging nearby devices, and the quiet man—just an opportunist hoping to trick someone into giving a code.
+Mara stopped answering the texts and went to the bank in person.
+She began explaining what happened while the guard decided to call the head of security.
+The “alert” turned out to be a phishing script pinging nearby devices, and the quiet man—just a bad person hoping to trick someone into giving a code.

 Later, Mara kept practicing safer habits: using a password manager, avoiding clicking unknown links, and remembering to verify alerts on official apps only.
 She didn’t plan to stop being careful.
-Suspense had taught her well.
+This experience had taught her well.

 Cheatsheet: After prepositions → gerund; purposes/plans → infinitive; meaning changes with remember / stop / try / go on / regret / forget.